splunk/public-o11y-docs/mobile/download-mobile.rst

 #.
 Launch Splunk Observability Cloud on your mobile device.
 #.
 Select your realm or enter a custom URL.
    When your Observability Cloud admin set up Single Sign On (SSO), they created a custom URL for your organization.
 The URL must be a subdomain of signalfx.com.
 An example of a custom URL is https://your_org.signalfx.com.
+The :strong:`Enter Custom URL` field is prepopulated with `signalfx.com`.
+Enter the custom portion before `signalfx.com`.
 #.
 Choose from :strong:`User Credentials`, :strong:`Google`, or :strong:`SSO`.